Educational Podcast From ARUP Laboratories

 Quick Answers for Clinicians

 Patients being tested for bleeding disorders should avoid vigorous exercise around the time of testing.
-Anxiety over testing can also interfere with results, as levels of factor VIII (FVIII) and von Willebrand factor (VWF) temporarily increase with stress.
-In addition, since VWF is a carrier for FVIII, von Willebrand disease (VWD) should be ruled out in patients with decreased FVIII levels.
+Anxiety over testing can also interfere with results, as levels of factor VIII and von Willebrand factor (VWF) temporarily increase with stress.
+In addition, since VWF is a carrier for factor VIII, von Willebrand disease (VWD) should be ruled out in patients with decreased factor VIII levels.

 Indications for Testing